-2. Either UE or 5G core requires to renew the pre-shared secret.
+2. Based on internal policies, either the UE or 5G core can require to renew the pre-shared secret.
+This could include 5G security policy for re-authentication, such as in the case of inter-system mobility.

-3. AMF generates a new key through the same mechanism used during the initial key derivation.
+3. AMF generates a new key through the same protocol described in step 4 of section 6.6.2.1 used during the initial key derivation, but with different input parameters.

 4.a.
 AMF sends notification of the new Key to UE.